LIHVOICE/Voice-and-diabetes-VOCADIAB/README.md

 # Voice-and-diabetes-VOCADIAB
-# Screening for Type 2 Diabetes Using Voice Analysis
+# Screening for type 2 diabetes using voice in the adult population of the United States: Results from the Colive Voice study

 ## Overview
 This repository contains the code and datasets used in the Colive Voice study, which aims to screen for type 2 diabetes (T2D) in the adult population of the United States through voice analysis.
 The project demonstrates the development of a machine learning-based T2D screening tool that utilizes voice data and evaluates its performance, particularly focusing on stratification by age and BMI.